-I can’t stop eating the garlic tahini dressing that Whole Foods uses at their salad bar.
-It’s made by Cindy’s Kitchen exclusively for Whole Foods and it’s delicious!!!
-Even better that it’s oil-free.
-I experimented at home to see if I could recreate it and possibly improve on it.
-In my version I used tamari instead of soy sauce (less salty and comes gluten/wheat-free) and fresh lemon juice instead of concentrated.
-The result is a total winner, big girls.
-This one is a must-try.
+I can’t stop eating the roasted garlic tahini dressing that Whole Foods uses at their salad bar.
+It’s made by Cindy’s Kitchen exclusively for Whole Foods.
+It’s the roasted garlic that imparts the concentrated flavor, which is really easy to do at home.
+I experimented and in my version, I used tamari instead of soy sauce (less salty and comes gluten/wheat-free) and fresh lemon juice instead of concentrated.

-Making fresh at home also allows me to leave out the additives that Cindy’s uses for shelf stability like alcohol, yeast, corn starch, and xanthan gum; a thickener and emulsifier.
-It annoys me that even awesome food companies like Cindy’s Kitchen can’t sell products that naturally separate, so they have to add emulsifiers.
-It’s not their fault.
-Why can’t shoppers (us) tolerate the look of ingredients that naturally separate?
+Making fresh at home also allows me to leave out the additives that Cindy’s uses for shelf stability like alcohol, yeast, cornstarch, and xanthan gum; a thickener and emulsifier.

 So, take note, if this dressing happens to separate; just shake the bottle before using!